kenjennings/Atari-Pet-Frogger/README.md

 [![V01 Composite](https://github.com/kenjennings/Atari-Pet-Frogger/raw/master/Frogger01/V01_Composite.png)](https://github.com/kenjennings/Atari-Pet-Frogger/blob/master/Frogger01/README_V01.md)

-Reorganized, rewritten, and refactored to implement modular code.
+Reorganized, rewritten, and refactored to modularize the code.
+This is done to facilitate enhancements for future versions.
 The game structure is remade into an event-like loop driven by monitoring video frame changes.
+Yes, there still is no sound.

 The reorganization made it easier to add new, "graphics" displays for dead frog, saved frog, and game over as well as animated transitions between the screens.
 Driving off the vertical blank for timing eliminated the CPU loop used for delays.

-Other than the timer control routine monitoring for vertical blank changes there is nothing very Atari-specific going on here, and this could be ported back to the Pet 4032 provided character and keyboard code values are turned back into the values for the Pet.
+Although the code is substantially modified from the original, the only thing going on that is Atari-specific is the timer control routine monitoring for vertical blank changes.
+(I could not identify a way to do this on the Pet.)
+Aside from this feature the entire code could be ported back to the Pet 4032.
+(Character and keyboard code values would also need to be turned back into the Pet's values.)

-Yes, there still is no sound.

 ---